First steps are important

 The law imposes a number of obligations on employers, including requiring IEAs (and intended IEAs) to be kept and recorded in writing before the employment begins.
 Failure to comply may make the employer liable to pay a penalty.

 The terms and conditions of the employment relationship are determined when offer and acceptance take place (and this should be done in writing).
-It is not possible to introduce new terms into the IEA after offer and acceptance have taken place without the consent of both parties.
+It is not possible to introduce new terms into the IEA after offer and acceptance have taken place without the agreement of both parties.
 Also, if employers don’t comply with the legal requirements for 90 day no-fault trial periods, those trial periods will be invalid and unenforceable and no actual use to the employer.

 This is particularly important if an employer wishes to have a no-fault trial provision, because the law requires agreement to a trial period to be recorded in writing before the employment starts.

 If an employer fails to promptly record the terms of employment in a written IEA and permits an employee to begin working for them then they breach the Act and run the risk that the employee may be deemed to be employed on the basis of a verbal agreement.